theArcher73/attnode-addon_mh-z19/README.md

 The rear parts of the enclosures for Micro-USB or USB-C are planned for the use of ready-made breakout boards with USB-C or micro USB.
 The button for ad-hoc measurements or calibration can be glued into the housing.

 LORAWAN is a registered trademark of [Semtech](https://www.semtech.com/)

+## Disclaimer

+The documentation of the CO<sub>2</sub>-Sensor-Attnode mit MH-Z19 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.